vidhi-thakur/insta_stories/README.md

 1. To setup this project, clone the project repository with command _git clone <repository_url>_
 2. Install the dependencies, run command _npm install_
 3. Start the project with command _npm start_

+## Points to note
+1. For maintaining consistency in the design, Material UI components and icons are utilized whereever necessary.
+2. For making the sections scalable, the components are made modular and reusable.
+3. To keep the app optmized, code splitting was implemented using dynamic imports and suspense component of React.

 #### Live project URL: https://insta-stories-sepia.vercel.app/